“The only thing to do with good advice is to pass it on. It is never of any use to oneself.”

 Everything I know about fabric and fiber, and alpacas for that matter, I’ve learned from others.
 I told you that I went to The Fashion Academy of Pittsburgh and learned dressmaking and pattern drafting.
 I then went to work at The Joseph Lipson Company, an independent tailor supply and Fabric Store where I learned more about fabric and tailoring, from real tailors who were only too happy to share with me when I didn’t know anything!
 I especially loved when the tailors would say things like, “Don’t you know anything, you stupid girl?”
 I guess I needed to know more and I drank it all in.
 Every day for years.
 I fell in love with alpaca fabric at Lipson’s.
 Thank you Janet Miller for hiring me!
 You changed my life for the better.
 I need to locate that photo album and find a picture of us.
 It was a wonderful experience.
 All for $97 a week.
 After taxes.

-Tomorrow I’ll show you my spin drying.
-THAT gets even more crud out!
+Next step?
+Spin drying.
+THAT gets even more crud out.